Is this program right for you?

 Housing & Meals

-During the semester in Santiago, students live with a Chilean homestay family organized by the program staff.
+During the semester in Santiago, students live with a Chilean homestay family that is organized by the program staff at UDP.
 The homestay allows students to experience the warmth and hospitality of Chilean culture while making significant gains in Spanish language ability.
 During the pre-departure process, students complete a housing profile and questionnaire.
 On-site program staff match students to a host family to ensure the most suitable living arrangements.